RaymondLeong94/Flatiron-Project-4-/README.md

  -- Third commit - Discussions and Finalized the notebook
  - CM results
   ![image](https://user-images.githubusercontent.com/98904682/202356818-dc7a9763-d663-4480-a758-6deec773e982.png)
+ -- Results are not indiciative of any action needed by Google in order to enhance their products

  # Conclusion
  - Despite my best efforts, NLP requires many iterations in order for it to be fully functional.
 Scores don't matter unless you can analyze the uni- bi/tri/etc grams and how it can affect the corpus